AttoMap-200

 Semiconductor

 AttoMap has been adopted by leading semiconductor companies for monitoring dopants and ultrathin films on test patterns.
-The system also provides trace-level measurements of organic contaminants and low atomic number (Z) materials such as B within its vacuum environment.
-Pattern recognition based software enables unsupervised, recipe-based acquisition of points for high efficiency.
+The system also provides trace-level measurements of organic contaminants and low atomic number (Z) materials, such as boron (B), within its vacuum environment.
+Pattern recognition-based software enables unsupervised, recipe-based acquisition of points for high efficiency.

-For backend packaging, AttoMap provides high throughput metrology of micropillar dimensions, quantification of voids in microbumps, and rapid identification of defects.
+For backend packaging, AttoMap offers high throughput metrology of micropillar dimensions, quantification of voids in microbumps, and rapid identification of defects.

 300mm wafer in AttoMap